 Sometimes, it’s best to just sit down in a quiet place and eat a piece of cake (ok, who are we kidding, when we’ve had THAT kind of day, we’re taking the whole darn cake to our quiet place…. and MAYBE we’ll bother with a fork).

-Chocolate Emergency Cake is the recipe that you find behind the little glass panel that says “break in case of emergency”.
+Emergency Chocolate Cake is the recipe that you find behind the little glass panel that says “break in case of emergency”.
 (Turns out… if you keep the cake behind the glass it gets moldy and covered in broken glass… Better to start fresh).

 This is the cake you bake on those days….You know the days I’m talking about…